 The Curve by Cache Coeur instantly became our favorite nursing pads as they offer many perks that other brands do not.
-They are thicker than average; however, they do not feel bulky while you are wearing them, plus their shape and contour help them to lay seamlessly under a bra.
+They are thicker than average; however, they do not feel bulky while wearing them, plus their shape and contour help them to lay seamlessly under a bra.
 There is even a slight indentation for the nipple, so you do not experience any points of pressure.
 The antibacterial mesh lining is very breathable and wicks away moisture from your skin, helping you feel dry and fresh.
 The super-absorbent core layer locks away all leaks for up to 9 hours in the daytime version.
 We love that one pair can last so long, so you don't have to worry about changing out your pads as often or bringing along extras when you are out and about.
 Curve pads come in 3 different sizes with varying levels of absorbency to suit your needs.
 They are machine washable, and Cache Coeur recommends using a washing net to keep them in tip-top condition.

 Some users noted that the pads' contour might not be perfect for every breast shape, which may allow them to shift around during wear, or they may be less comfortable.
 However, we appreciate that they have a contour with a seam.
 The Curve pads are also some of the most expensive on the market, costing nearly twice as much as the next contender in line.
 However, we feel that the cost is justified, as one pair will last you all day, during which time you may use 3-4 pairs of a different brand.
 You can get away with purchasing fewer pads as long as you are ok with frequent laundering.
 Overall, we love the Curve pads.
 They are what we would use ourselves, and we highly recommend them to any nursing mother.